Sensitivity-Based Distributed Programming for Non-Convex Optimization: Distributed sensitivity-based solution

 where $\vm \lambda_j$ and $\vm \mu_j$ are the Lagrange multipliers belonging to the respective neighbor, $\neighs$.
-Note that \eqref{eq:gradient_withoutneighboraffine} may potentially involve decision variables of second-order neighbors, i.e., $\Nj{x}$, and thus cannot be computed by agent $\agents$.
-This is addressed by letting agent $\agents$ compute $\nablaxj L_i$ instead and communicating it to the neighbors $\neighs$.
+Note that \eqref{eq:gradient_withoutneighboraffine} may potentially involve decision variables of second-order neighbors, i.e., $ \mathcal{N}_i^2 := (\bigcup_{\neighs} \mathcal{N}_j)\setminus (\mathcal{N}_i \cup \{i\})$, which are not directly available in a neighbor-to-neighbor communication network.
+This is addressed by agent $i$ computing the mirroring gradient $\nablaxj L_i(\cdot)$ instead and communicating it to the neighbors.
 The decoupling of the central NLP \eqref{eq:central_NLP} into the local NLPs~\eqref{eq:local_NLP} is exploited by solving the individual problems in parallel at the agent level, see Algorithm~\ref{alg:SENSI_without_neighboraffinity}.
 This requires the agents to communicate bi-directionally with their neighbors.
-Step 1 involves the computation of the partial derivatives $\nablaxj L_i\indq$ by each agent, which are subsequently communicated in Step~2 to the neighbors such that the sensitivity term in \eqref{eq:local_costFunction} can be formed.
+Step 1 involves the evaluation of the partial derivatives $\nablaxj L_i\indqp$ at the iterates of the previous iteration $q-1$, which are subsequently communicated in Step~2 to the neighbors such that the sensitivity term can be appended to the cost function \eqref{eq:local_costFunction}.
 Afterward, NLP \eqref{eq:local_NLP} is solved locally and in parallel by each agent before the new decision variable $\vm x_i\indq$ is communicated to the respective neighbors.
 A possible stopping criterion is the difference between two iterates, i.e.,

 with tolerance $\epsilon>0$.
-If $\|\cdot\|_\infty$ is chosen, then \eqref{eq:stopping_criterion} can be evaluated in a distributed fashion.
-Algorithm \ref{alg:SENSI_without_neighboraffinity} only involves local computations and requires two neighbor-to-neighbor communication steps in which a maximum number of $\sum_{\agents}2n_i|\mathcal{N}_i|$ floats needs to be sent system-wide per SBDP iteration.
+If $\|\cdot\|_\infty$ is chosen, then \eqref{eq:stopping_criterion} can be evaluated in a distributed fashion and only convergence flags must be communicated.
+Algorithm \ref{alg:SENSI_without_neighboraffinity} relies exclusively on local computations and two neighbor-to-neighbor communication steps per SBDP iteration, with at most $\sum_{\agents}2n_i|\mathcal{N}_i|$ floats exchanged system-wide, resulting in a distributed scheme that scales well with the number of agents \cite{Pierer3}. \begin{remark} The sensitivity term in \eqref{eq:gradient_withoutneighboraffine} may be approximated using numerical differentiation schemes when analytical gradients are not available.
+While this is a viable option, SBDP may converge only to an approximate central solution, whose optimality depends on the accuracy of the approximation. \end{remark}